 In January 2017, my article “De la possession des compétences interculturelles au dialogue interculturel : Un cadre conceptuel [Moving from having intercultural competencies to constructing intercultural dialogues: A conceptual framework], appeared as part of the special issue on Les competences interculturelles: Enjeux, pratiques, perspectives in the journal Les Politiques Sociales.
 In February, I started a second publication series for CID, Constructing Intercultural Dialogues.
 These present case studies of actual examples of times people attempt, whether successfully or not, to hold dialogues across culture boundaries.
 In June, I started a third series, CID Posters, due largely to the efforts of the spring intern, Linda J. de Wit.
 These turn quotes related to intercultural dialogue into memorable images, and have been extraordinarily popular.
 July through September were spent back at Royal Roads University, this time teaching a graduate seminar in Advanced Research Methods.
-From October to March I am supervising a doctoral student, again at Royal Roads University.
+From October through March I supervised a doctoral student, again at Royal Roads University.
 In spring 2018 the first CID Video Competition was held, asking students to answer the question “What does intercultural dialogue look like?”
 Thanks to the efforts of a wonderful panel of judges, first, second, and third prize, as well as three awards of excellence, were chosen, and the winning videos posted to the CID YouTube channel.
 July through September 2018 I was in Ireland and Scotland.
 As of December, I’ve agreed to chair the dissertation committee for the doctoral student at Royal Roads who I worked with earlier.